satas20/GreenyJam2022/README.md

 - 2021.3.11f1

 ## Itch.io
-You can play it on browser from this link:
+You can download PC build and play from this link:
 - https://satas20.itch.io/the-last-seed-greeny-jam-2022